Those who experience it often don’t know that acupuncture and Chinese medicine can be a very helpful treatment!

 Here are some of the questions that I have been asked:

 Q. Why haven’t I heard of this condition?

 A. It isn’t rare, according to the National Vulvodynia Association, as many as 16 percent of women in the U.S. suffer from Vulvodynia at some point in their lives.
 But genital matters can be embarrassing to discuss so, unless you or a loved one have Vulvodynia, you probably aren’t going to know much about it.

 A. Common symptoms include: painful burning, itching or throbbing at the entrance to the vagina.
 The entire Vulva can be irritated or just a specific spot.
 Intercourse is often painful; daily activities maybe interrupted; and there is a negative toll on emotional and physical well-being.

 Symptoms may be constant, come and go, or happen only when pressure is applied to the vulva.
 Generally, there are no visible symptoms which makes the diagnosis even more difficult.

 Q. How do women get Vulvodynia?

-A. The cause remains a mystery but possibilities include: nerve irritation; muscle spasms; hormonal changes; genetic factors; a hypersensitivity to yeast; sexual abuse; allergies; or irritation caused by certain products.
+A. The cause remains a mystery but possibilities include: nerve irritation; muscle spasms; hormonal changes; pelvic floor dysfunction; genetic factors; a hypersensitivity to yeast; sexual abuse; allergies; or irritation caused by certain products.

-Some women can pinpoint the beginning, maybe an infection, but there is no known cause for many women.
+Some women can pinpoint the beginning, maybe an infection, but there is no known cause for most women.
 Remember; it is a real problem; you are not crazy or frigid.